Kink dynamics for the Yang-Mills field in an extremal Reissner-Nordstr\"om black hole: Introduction

 Following Bizo\'n and Kahl \cite{BizKah16}, we introduce the function

-strictly monotone and bijective from $\mathbb R$ onto itself.
-Its inverse function, denoted $\alpha^{-1}$, does not have an exact closed form, and only has logarithmic growth.
+which is strictly monotone and bijective from $\mathbb R$ onto itself.
+Its inverse function, denoted $\alpha^{-1}$, has no exact closed form and exhibits only logarithmic growth.
 Define the distorted soliton and kink as

 with $Q$ and $H$ as in \eqref{Q} and \eqref{eq:H}, respectively.
-Both functions have only a polynomial rate of convergence at infinity, with
+Both functions have only polynomial rate of convergence at infinity, with

 If $\varphi$ is a solution of the equation \eqref{eq:EL}, then $\phi = \varphi \circ \alpha^{-1}$ solves

 Let $\boldsymbol{\phi} = (\phi, \partial_t \phi) = (\phi_1, \phi_2)$.
 Then \eqref{eq:varEL} becomes